lau175/smart-museum-manager/README.md

 # Smart Museum Manager
-IoT platform to provide services for a smart museum environment management.<\br>
+IoT platform to provide services for a smart museum environment management.</br>
 The goal is to provide a smart control of museum environments in terms of humidity, temperature, and people flow plus some relevant information about exhibited works in a user-friendly interface for visitors.

 ## Hardware